People of the Provost Office

 Senior Finance Director

-Kurt joined Vanderbilt in 2000 in Management Information Systems.
+Shepherd joined Vanderbilt in 2000 in Management Information Systems.
 He remained in MIS serving in multiple roles while completing his MBA at the Owen Graduate School of Management.
-Subsequent to earning his MBA, Kurt began his career in finance and administration within the Center for Stem Cell Biology (part of the School of Medicine Basic Sciences).
-In 2013, Kurt moved to University Enrollment Affairs as the Director of Administration and Finance where he remained until June of 2016 at which point he joined the Provost finance team.
-In addition to his MBA, Kurt earned his bachelor’s degree in Finance and Management from the University of Evansville.
+Subsequent to earning his MBA, Shepherd began his career in finance and administration within the Center for Stem Cell Biology (part of the School of Medicine Basic Sciences).
+In 2013, Shepherd moved to University Enrollment Affairs as the Director of Administration and Finance where he remained until June of 2016 at which point he joined the Provost finance team.
+In addition to his MBA, Shepherd earned his bachelor’s degree in Finance and Management from the University of Evansville.

-John Sloop is the Associate Provost for Digital Learning at Vanderbilt University.
+John Sloop is the associate provost for education development and technologies at Vanderbilt University.
 Sloop is also a professor of communication studies in the College of Arts and Science.

 As associate provost, he focuses on the development and implementation of school-based educational technology initiatives and the university’s overall exploration of digital learning.
-His responsibilities include supporting the digital goals outlined in the strategic plan.
-Sloop also oversees the Vanderbilt Institute for Digital Learning (VIDL), and provides oversight of campus partnerships and experimentation with Coursera, Blackboard and other digital platforms.
+His responsibilities include supporting the digital goals outlined in the strategic plan, specifically facilitating education missions based on digital and online technologies and stewarding a continuing studies strategy.
+Sloop also oversees the Vanderbilt Institute for Digital Learning (VIDL), and provides oversight of campus partnerships and experimentation with Coursera, 2U and other digital platforms.
+During the 2017-18 academic year, Sloop chaired a committee that outlined a strategy to provide microcredentials for digital literacies on campus and is leading a project to increase student use of this creative software.

 He continues to teach and conduct research.
 Sloop's work explores the rhetoric of mass media and popular culture as well as mass media production and consumption.
 His recent research has addressed issues of gender, immigration, citizenship and mediation.